 • Designing career pathways and aligning relevant apprenticeships to define the required skills, training, and experience for progression.

-• Partnering with training providers to tailor programs to the organisation’s needs.
+• Partnering with training providers to tailor programmes to organisational needs.

 • Establishing metrics to measure impact and return on investment (ROI).

-With the right strategy, SMEs can use apprenticeships to secure their future success while supporting workforce growth and development.
+With the right strategy, SMEs can use apprenticeships to meet today’s skills needs while building a stronger workforce for the future.

 People Director Sasha Ashton on social care sector